 Nolen Library Event Registration

-The Museum will be available for purchase in the Uris Center Met Store.
-Verde and Reynolds will be signing books after the presentation.
+A selection of Mr. Sabuda’s books including his newest title, The Little Mermaid, will be available for purchase in the Uris Center Met Store.
+Mr. Sabuda will be signing books after the presentation.

 Seating is available on a first-come, first-served basis.
 All are welcome; best for ages 3 and up.
 Direct any questions to firstname.lastname@example.org.